sebastienheyd/boilerplate/readme.md

 This will publish for you the view, the `DashboardController.php` file in the `app/Http/Controllers/Boilerplate` folder and modify the configuration file `config/boilerplate/menu.php`.

+You can also use your own dashboard controller by changing the `dashboard` value in `config/boilerplate/menu.php`.

 ### Adding items to the menu

 To add an item to the menu, nothing simpler, use the `artisan boilerplate:menuitem` command provided with boilerplate.